-With the weather warming up again, I'll be walking more than ever, so I decided that it's finally time to invest in some footwear that won't leave my feet beat up and blistered for yet another summer.
+I don't know about you, but I've hardly experienced a single summer that didn't leave my feet beat up and blistered from a pair of ill-fitting shoes.
 Sand might be a natural pedicure, but even the whitest of beaches can't fix my toes after a summer of days spent stomping on concrete in four-inch heeled flip-flops.
-In order to find out which shoes—specifically heeled sandals—successfully combine style with comfort, I took a few buzzy pairs out for a true NYC test: 10,000 steps.
+In order to find out which shoes—specifically heeled sandals—successfully combine style with comfort, I took a few buzzy pairs out for a true NYC test: 10,000 steps (or roughly five miles).

 See which heeled sandals I'd dare to wear again after running around the city in them.

-The hype around these $60 Nordstrom sandals is high—like way high.
-Not only are they one of our top-selling products this year, but they're also in nearly all of our editors' closets.
-So of course, I had to see if they were really as good as everyone seems to think they are, and my test for a good pair of shoes is whether or not I can wear them all day (and night) in NYC without having to take a cab or the subway to get everywhere that I need to go.
+Nordstrom's shoe section is filled with plenty of gems, but despite all the solid options, I still think these $75 sandals are one of the best finds.
+Not only have they been one of our top-selling products this month, but Nordstrom shoppers also seem to love them as much as our editors do.
+The last time I looked at the product page, the retailer told me that 50 people were also viewing them.
+So of course, I had to see if they were really as good as everyone seems to think they are.
+My test for a good pair of shoes is whether or not I can wear them all day (and night) in NYC without having to hail a cab to get everywhere that I need to go.

 First things first, the strap on top is padded, so it genuinely feels like a pillow for your feet.
-I'm used to skinny straps that mark up my toes or thick leather straps that make your feet feel vacuum-sealed in.
+The shoes feature an adjustable Velcro strap (rejoice, my wide-foot friends!) and have a wide heel that provides plenty of support.
+After weeks of testing different heeled sandals, I was used to skinny straps that mark up my toes or skinny heels that I can't help but wobble in.
 These absolutely did not do either.
-In fact, after I picked them up from Nordstrom on 57th Street and Broadway, I walked all the way to SoHo in them.
-That's roughly three miles.
-If that's not proof enough that they're worth investing $60 in, what is?
+In fact, I decided to wear them out to dinner and walked from my apartment in Gramercy Park to Tribeca in them.
+That's approximately 2.5 miles.
+If that's not proof enough that they're worth investing $75 in, what is?

-I've wanted a pair of Maryam Nassir Zadeh's cult-favorite Olympia wedges since college, and no, I'm not exaggerating.
-The only issue is that they sell out faster than Aimé Leon Dore New Balances and were always fairly out of my price range.
-This year, though, I finally decided to splurge on a pair and was downright shocked at how comfortable they are.
+I lost count of how many years it's been since I first decided I wanted a pair of Maryam Nassir Zadeh's cult-favorite Olympia wedges.
+I think I've been eyeing them for the better half of a decade, and no, I'm not exaggerating.
+The only issue is that they sell out faster than Wales Bonner Adidas and were always fairly out of my price range.
+This year, though, I finally decided to splurge on a pair when they were temporarily discounted during the Ssense sale and was downright shocked at how comfortable they are.
 I always figured that PVC shoes were miserable to walk in—something about the edges of the plastic just seemed akin to footwear torture—but I couldn't have been more wrong.
-I've walked far more than 10,000 steps in these and can say with 100% certainty that I've never owned more comfortable heeled sandals.
+I've walked far more than five miles in these and can say with 100% certainty that I've never owned more comfortable heeled sandals.
 I'm convinced it's the wedge heel, which is why I'm investing in many more wedge styles this season.

-A co-worker of mine told me a bit ago about Paige's heels and how, thanks to their signature cushioned insoles, they are surprisingly comfortable for long-term wear.
-And just like most of the sartorial advice given to me by my fellow editors, she wasn't wrong.
+I'd heard from my co-workers about Paige's shoes and how, thanks to their signature cushioned insoles, they are surprisingly comfortable for long-term wear.
+And just like most of the fashion advice given to me by my fellow editors, they weren't wrong.
 These mules have a nearly four-inch heel, making them far taller than the sandals I most often frequent.
-Yet they were a breeze to walk in and climb stairs in, which I had to do a lot of at all the Midtown E stations I visited during a long day of press previews.
+Yet they were a breeze to walk in and climb stairs in, which I had to do a lot of at all the subway stations I visited during a long day of press previews.